mis à jour

 Karibu!
 Welcome :)

 My name is Ottoman, and I am passionate about permaculture and living a sustainable lifestyle.
-Our mission is to raise community awareness by promoting permaculture.
-Our practices are guided by permaculture ethics, principles, and design systems.
+My mission is to raise community awareness by promoting permaculture.
+The practices on the farm are guided by permaculture ethics, principles, and design systems.

 The farm is located atop a hill in the highlands of Tanzania, and covers 33 acres of land.
-It includes five zones based on permaculture principles and is managed by three trained permaculture experts.
+It includes five zones based on permaculture principles.

-As a Workawayer, you will spend most of your time on the farm, enjoying the natural environment and sharing daily tasks with the family, farm workers, and possibly other volunteers or villagers.
+As a Workawayer you will spend most of your time on the farm, enjoying the natural environment and sharing daily tasks with the family, farm workers and possibly other volunteers or villagers.
 The farm features forests, and we are gradually expanding our farming area.
 We grow a food forest and a fruit forest — these are permaculture terms that you will get to know quite well.
-We also have an animal zone where we keep cows, goats, rabbits, guinea pigs, chickens, ducks, and in our woodlot, we maintain beehives for honey.
+We also have an animal zone where we keep cows, sheep, chickens, pigs and in our woodlot we maintain beehives for honey.
 All the animals are very friendly and cute.

-We have two bungalows for sleeping, a kitchen, an open dining room, a toolshed, and sleeping tents (some on wooden platforms) in the forest.
+We have three bungalows for sleeping, a kitchen, an open dining room, a toolshed, and sleeping tents (on wooden platforms) in the forest.

 We warmly invite you to come support this project, experience Tanzanian farm life, and exchange ideas, culture, and knowledge.
 We are passionate about collaborating with people from around the world, who can share new insights, help with projects, and further our mission to spread permaculture wisdom, demonstrate its benefits, and educate others on sustainable living.

 After many years of effort, we are very pleased with our success.
-We have implemented a garden in one school, and several families from the nearby village regularly visit us to learn about permaculture for their farms.
+We have implemented a garden in two schools and several families from the nearby village regularly visit us to learn about permaculture for their farms.

 • Types d'aide et opportunités d'apprendre